 Residents will vote on using up to $1.73 million in capital reserve funds to rebuild the tennis courts, which have long been closed because they are unsafe.
 The district would build four new tennis/pickleball courts and a fútsal court with the possibility of adding linings for other activities, such as four square, shuffleboard and an ice rink in the winter.
 The project would also include new lighting and fencing and 10 visitor parking spaces.

-The work would be coupled with the purchase of a new emergency generator so the district could keep the district running at all times and serve as an emergency community shelter.
+The work would be coupled with the purchase of a new emergency generator which needs regular Generator Servicing so the district could keep the district running at all times and serve as an emergency community shelter.
 Pairing the projects would increase the district’s eligibility for state aid by at least 10%.

 If residents reject the proposition, the district will raze the old courts and turn the land back into greenspace.